10.7 Cybercrime

 Source: https://www.iii.org/fact-statistic/facts-statistics-identity-theft-and-cybercrime

 The chart above illustrates a nationwide problem with cybercrime as it pertains to identity theft and fraud.
 According to statistics, on a year-to-year basis, these crimes are steadily increasing.
 Louisiana is no stranger to cybercrimes, either.
-In 2022, Louisiana ranks 2nd with almost 25,000 reports (534 per 100,000) of identity theft (iii.org, 2022) alone.
+In 2022, Louisiana ranked 2nd with almost 25,000 reports (534 per 100,000) of identity theft (iii.org, 2022) alone.
 So what can be done?

-The Louisiana State Police in cooperation with LSU have started to Artificial Intelligence (AI) to track cybercrime.
+The Louisiana State Police in cooperation with LSU have started to use Artificial Intelligence (AI) to track cybercrime.
 Researchers have developed a new tool, HookTracker, to look for potential malware programs and track them back to their origin points.
 This would allow investigators to catch would-be cyber criminals and gain valuable evidence to be used in prosecutions.
 To read more about HookTracker and Artificial Intelligence in the fight against Cybercrime, read this article.

 definition